zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-hosting-service-scenarios.md

 where

-**https://portal.azure.com**: The name of the portal in this example.
+**https://portal.azure.com**: The name of the Portal in this example.

 **feature.canmodifystamps=true**: Required for sideloading.